 A great way to kick off a phishing awareness training course is to ask, “How do you get ransomware?”
 The majority of trainees will be aware that ransomware attacks can be launched by clicking on a malicious URL or opening an infected email attachment.
-Conscious of the recent WannaCry attack, some may be aware of the importance of keeping software up to date.
-Other attack vectors are far less familiar—drive-by downloads, malvertising and “found” USB drives, for example.
+Conscious of notorious attacks – Colonial Pipeline among others – some may be aware of the importance of keeping software up to date.
+Other attack vectors are far less familiar and deliver malware such as BazarBackdoor in devious ways.

-Depending on trainees´ responses to “How do you get ransomware?” you may be pleasantly surprised or very concerned.
-At least by asking the question (and ignoring the inevitable smart Alec who answers, “You get ransomware from the Dark Web”), you gauge your employees´ susceptibility to online threats and the preliminary measures you’ll need to take to raise phishing awareness.
+Depending on trainees´ responses to “how do you get ransomware?” you may be pleasantly surprised or very concerned.
+At the least, you can better gauge your employees´ appreciation of the threats posed.
+This insight will inform your decision-making as you take steps to raise phishing awarene

 After Asking the Question “How do you get Ransomware?” …